CrowdHailer/CrowdHailer.github.io/_posts/2016-05-01-purify-your-programs-with-capability-objects.md

 ---
 layout: post
-title: Taming side effects.
-description: Bringing predictability to JavaScript with Capability Objects
+title: Purify your programs with capability objects
+description: Rationality, readability and reusability in JavaScript.
-date: 2015-12-19 16:39:05
+date: 2016-05-01 16:39:05
 tags:
 - Functional Programming
-- Immutability
+- JavaScript
 - Design
 author: Peter Saxton
 ---

-**Introducing capability objects to eliminate side effects in JavaScript functions**
+**Introducing capability objects to eliminate side effects and side causes**

-Side effect free code is predictable, and therefore easier to test and reason about than code with side effects.
+Pure funcations are predictable, and therefore easier to test and reason about than code with side effects.
 Some functional languages go to great lengths to control side effects, such as Haskell with its use of the IO Monad.

-This post shows how we get the same advantages.
+This post shows how we can get the same advantages in JavaScript.
+(The advantages are the same for many dynamic languages and I also use this technique in Ruby.)
-Capability objects provide a simple mechanism for controlling side effects in JavaScript.
+Capability objects provide a simple mechanism for controlling side effects and side causes.
 Their use can improve the rationality, readability and reusability of program components.

-### When is a function side effect free?
+### When is a function Pure?
-A function is isolated from side effects when:
+A function is pure when isolated from side effects and side causes:

   1. The only effect of it's execution is the return value (*side effect free*).
-  2. The return value is always the same given the same arguments (*pure*).
+  2. The return value is always the same given the same arguments (*side cause free*).
-  3. A function with both has referential transparency.
+  3. A function with both has referential transparency(*pure*).

 It is easiest to clarify these three with some examples.